Science is taught in a practical way at Westmeads in order to excite the children and engage them in their learning.

 Key Stage One

-Through their work in Science our Key Stage One children explore the following topics: ‘Plants’, ‘Animals’, ‘Everyday materials’, ‘Living things and their habitats’ and ‘Seasonal change’.
+Through their work in Science our Key Stage One children explore the following units: ‘Plants’, ‘Animals’, ‘Everyday materials’, ‘Living things and their habitats’ and ‘Seasonal change’.

 During Key Stage One, the children observe, explore and ask questions about living things, materials and phenomena.
 They begin to work together to collect evidence and are encouraged to ask scientific questions as well as to plan, carry out and evaluate their own experiments.
 They explain their ideas and communicate them using scientific language, drawings, charts and tables.

-Children also have the opportunity to take part in scientific investigations at the beach, take part in ‘Science Week’ activities, work alongside other schools to compare experiment findings and have science related visitors and performances visiting the school.
+Children also have the opportunity to take part in scientific investigations at the beach, participate in ‘Science Week’ activities and experience Science related trips, visitors and performances.